niva-kanju/Build-the-basics-Shecoders/README.md

 ### Final Competition

 As a final Step, we planned to conduct a Coding Competition in Hackerrank!!
+Jilna P V and Athira P of 2K19 CE are the two that completed most of all the tasks and take part in final hackerrank test.

-You can find the details and winners in [competetion](competition.md)
+You can find the details and winners [here](competition.md)